0pranshu/SQL-Project-music-Store-_Business-problem/README.md

 LIMIT 1

 ```
-/* Q2: Which countries have the most Invoices? */
+2.**Which countries have the most Invoices.

 SELECT COUNT(*) AS c, billing_country
 FROM invoice